mesonbuild/meson/docs/markdown/Precompiled-headers.md

+---
+short-description: Using precompiled headers to reduce compilation time ...

 # Precompiled headers

 Parsing header files of system libraries is surprisingly expensive.
 A typical source file has less than one thousand lines of code.
 In contrast the headers of large libraries can be tens of thousands of lines.
 This is especially problematic with C++, where header-only libraries are common and they may contain extremely complex code.
 This makes them slow to compile.